 Similar to workplace expectations for professionalism, internships require students to have the independent work, self-advocacy, and time-management skills needed to be successful.
 Academic Advisors play an important role in helping students to determine readiness, identify how an internship might fit in with their academic plan, and adhere to the Internship Policy for credit.

 The Six College Collaborative Internship Program

 Landmark College is a member of The Six College Collaborative Internship Program, an initiative supported by the Vermont Department of Labor that collaborates with local employers and organizations to provide paid internship opportunities for students at the six member colleges.
 The six colleges (Landmark College, Marlboro College, Union Institute & University, the Community College of Vermont, SIT Graduate Institute, and Vermont Tech) work together through the Windham Higher Education Cooperative (WHEC).
 The Six College Collaborative website maintains a listing of current opportunities.

 Additional information about the Six College Collaborative Internship Program and the Landmark College students who participated in 2014 is highlighted in the article Landmark College Interns Go to Work.

 External and Other Opportunities

 Internships are available for all college students through existing job postings with external employers and established opportunities through a variety of databases and publications.
 A student may also develop their own internship by contacting an organization and offering to work as an intern.
-Transfer and Career Services can help students identify opportunities and maintains a growing list of resources, internships, and employer partners which is accessible to students through SharkNet.
+Transfer and Career Services can help students identify opportunities and maintains a growing list of resources, internships, and employer partners.

 Interested in Providing an Internship Opportunity for a Landmark Student?